0xbythesecond/Sentinel-Lab-Failed-Login/README.md

 ## Prerequisites

-To deploy Microsoft Sentinel Trainig Lab, **you must have a Microsoft Azure subscription**.
+To deploy Microsoft Sentinel Trainig Lab, **`you must have a Microsoft Azure subscription`**.
 If you do not have an existing Azure subscription, you can sign up for a free trial [here](https://azure.microsoft.com/free/).
-The Powershell script in this repository is responsible for parsing out Windows Event Log information for failed RDP attacks and using a third party API (<a href="https://ipgeolocation.io/">ipgeolocation.io</a>) to collect geographic information about the attackers location.
+The Powershell script in this repository is responsible for parsing out Windows Event Log information for failed RDP attacks and using a third party API [ipgeolocation.io](https://ipgeolocation.io/) to collect geographic information about the attackers location.
 You will `sign up` at ipgeolocation to get your `own` API key to load into the PowerShell script.

 <details>
  <summary><h3> 📜 PowerShell Script </h3></summary>